nasuni-labs/nasuni-api-utilities/README.md

 **Name**: GetMessage.ps1

 ## Export Edge Appliance Volume Settings to CSV
-This script exports all Edge Appliance settings that are applied on a per-Volume/per-Edge Appliance basis to CSV.
+This script exports all Edge Appliance settings applied on a per-Volume/per-Edge Appliance basis to CSV.
 The output of these scripts can be used as a reference for updating or validating settings when detaching and re-attaching volumes during cloud-to-cloud migration.
 The script exports the following settings and logs them to the listed file name:

 | Setting | File Name | Description | CSV Columns |
 | ------- | --------- | ----------- | ----------- |